Hot Desks vs Fixed Desks: Which is right for your business?

 At Landmark, we provide both business lounges with ad hoc hot desk space and private offices with their own fixed desks for your staff.
 However, not all businesses may benefit from just one or the other, so how do you know which one is right for your business?
 To help you decide, we have compiled some of the most important things to take into consideration.

-Fixed office space involves a great deal more preemptive planning, as you will need to make sure you can accommodate not only your existing staff, but any new hires you might take on as your business expands.
-However, this could also result in a lot of empty desks in your office, which not only seem like a waste of space, but may look decidedly unimpressive to anyone visiting your office for the first time.
+Fixed office space involves a great deal more preemptive planning, as you will need to make sure you can accommodate not only your existing staff but any new hires you might take on as your business expands.
+However, this could also result in a lot of empty desks in your office, which will not only seem like a waste of space but may look decidedly unimpressive to anyone visiting your office for the first time.

 So arguably, hot desks make the most sense if you’re looking to cut costs within your office.
 However, we would be remiss if we didn’t tell you that Landmark’s private offices do offer other ways to lower your company’s overheads, from in-house reception staff to facilities management and cleaning services.